joelclermont/kendo-docs/howto/declarative_initialization.md

 publish: true
 ---

+# How To Use Kendo UI Declarative Initialization

 In this how-to, we'll look at how to use Kendo UI Declarative Initialization both with and without the MVVM framework.

 Since the introduction of [Custom Data Attributes](http://dev.w3.org/html5/spec/#custom) in the HTML5 spec,